 - Ringing up fake returns and issuing fraudulent gift cards

 - “Sweethearting” (neglecting to scan all of a friend or family member’s items or improperly using their employee discount)

 - Skimming off the cash drawer—usually done in small amounts at a time that can add up to big losses

 So, how can you stop employee theft in your store?
 You always have the option of placing surveillance cameras throughout employee-only areas, posting signage that employees are being monitored, and checking employees’ bags before leaving.
 But as you can imagine, that kind of enforcement doesn’t create the best morale or work environment.

 Here are a few more practical ways to curb employee theft and fraud:

-- Train employees properly: Once you have the right team in place, it’s your job to give them the training they need to mitigate errors contribute to losses, identify shoplifting and fraud, and bring down your retail shrinkage rate.
+- Train employees properly.
+Once you have the right team in place, it’s your job to give them the training they need to mitigate errors and losses, identify shoplifting and fraud, and bring down your retail shrinkage rate.

 When your bottom line takes a hit, it never feels good.
 But not all retail losses stem from malicious or illegal behavior.
-Simple administrative and paperwork errors actually account for as much as 21.3% of annual shrinkage—sometimes called “paper shrink.”
+Simple administrative and paperwork errors actually account for as much as 18.8% of annual shrinkage—sometimes called “paper shrink.”